-To ensure you don’t get tensed with TDS next time, we have elaborated almost everything about the process, from calculation process to plans that help save tax.
-Scroll down to find out more:
+To ensure you don’t get worried with TDS next time, we have elaborated almost everything about the process, from the calculation process to life insurance plans that help save tax.

 Earlier, this TDS limit for deduction of tax on the rent was Rs.
 1.8 lakhs.
 However, it was increased to Rs.
 2.4 lakhs with effect from the financial year 2019-2020.